ontio/ontology-java-sdk/docs/en/identity_claim.md

 wm.openWalletFile("Demo3.json");
 ```

-> Note: only wallet file in the operating file format is currently supported, with extended support of database or other storage methods.
+> Note: Only wallet file in the operating file format is currently supported, with extended support of database or other storage methods.

-## **Digital id account management**
+## **Digital ID account management**

 ### 1 **Data structure**

 `ontid` a user’s only identity
-`label` the name of a user id。
+`label` the name of a user id
 `lock` indicates whether the user’s id is locked, whose default value is false.
-Locked id info cannot get updated in the client.
+Locked id info cannot get updated in the client
 `controls` the array of identity ControlData
 `extra` the field that client developer stores extra information, whose value may be null

 ```